krisztin/krisztin.github.io/_posts/2019-11-06-failed-dev.md

 title: How I’ve failed to become a developer twice
 date: 2019-11-06 15:15:06 +0100
 tags: [rant, learning]
+excerpt: "Is there going to be a third time?
+This is a little self-reflection and looking far-far back in history...I'm old."
 ---

 And I’m about to fail the third time.
 To understand what went wrong we will need to travel back to a time pre-iPhone, when Internet Explorer was THE browser and Facebook was still invite only.
 The year when I’ve graduated a secondary school of economics (yes, in Hungary we make 13-14-year-olds choose their profession but that’s a story for another rant).